Review: Liars – TFCF

 This lack of melody and traditional harmony is crucial to Liars’ music, but it serves a different purpose here.
 The unstable harmonies of past albums served to create walls of nihilistic dissonance that never went to or came from anywhere.
 Rather, they sat firmly rooted in the bleak present.
 On TFCF, these chords simply create lifeless tracks.
 The first two cuts (“The Grand Delusional” and “Cliché Suite”) show this best, as they flit between unemotional chords that, held under a Western classical microscope, would be technically impressive, but here they feel awkward and forced.

 The one exception is “No Help Pamphlet.”
 The key to this ballad, outside of containing one of the only emotional vocal performances on TFCF, is the rhythm.
 The track is in 11/8, but different instruments play in different subdivisions, giving the track an odd and hard-to-follow pattern.
 But the difference between this composition and every other experiment on TFCF is that here, Angus sounds like he’s in control of his music.
 Instead of meandering along an idea and letting it die out without ever coming to life, here he employs a purposeful disorientation that acts as the rocky ground for his confused, terrified persona to sing over.

 Angus recorded TFCF alone in a remote cabin in the Australian wilderness, suggesting time for isolated thinking and relaxed creativity.
 What he came out with is the opposite.
 This isn’t Prince, Daniel Johnston or Skip Spence, the story of a genius who, left to their own devices, creates something beautiful.
 Rather, Angus sounds like he could’ve used another opinion to set him straight before he got lost in the clutter and exhausting mediocrity that became TFCF.
-Aside from a hilarious album cover, there’s little here for Angus to boast about. –Connor Lockie
+Aside from a hilarious album cover, there’s little here for Angus to boast about. –Audrey Lockie